Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: Related Work

-In terms of consensus, the most recent DagRider~\cite{dag-rider}, Narwhal-Tusk~\cite{narwhal}, Bullshark~\cite{bullshark} were the inspiration for using a structured DAG and defining a safe commit rule on it.
-However, they all use a DAG of certified blocks which increases both latency and implementation complexity. \sysname uses instead a DAG of signed but not certified blocks, reducing latency significantly.
 Cordial Miners~\cite{DBLP:conf/wdag/KeidarNPS23} has also proposed a similar DAG-structure to \sysnamec.
 However, their \emph{Blocklace} detects and excludes equivocating miners so that it can eventually converge when there is no misbehavior.
-Its expected latency is additionally higher than \sysnamec as it only commits one proposed block per wave (3 rounds) and it lacks an implementation for us to do some more direct comparison. \sysname in comparison has additionally shown how to integrate a fast path as well as how to commit most of the blocks with an expected latency of $3$ rounds.
-The subsequent concurrent work on Flash~\cite{DBLP:journals/corr/abs-2305-03567} also discussed how to leverage a blocklace/DAG to allow for payments akin to the \sysnamefpc fast path, but without integrating it with a consensus path for complex transactions.
-Motorway~\cite{motorway} uses a consensus protocol based on 'data lanes', a relaxed notion of a DAG where replicas independently and concurrently disseminate data.
+Its expected latency is additionally higher than \sysnamec as it only commits one proposed block per wave (3 rounds) and it lacks an implementation for us to do some more direct comparison\footnote{ The Cordial Miners manuscript publicly available during \sysname's development considered a single certificate pattern to be a sufficient condition to commit a block.
+This is not safe.
+As we saw in our proofs, there is a need for $2f+1$ blocks certify a block to safely commit it.
+The published version of the work, that appeared concurrently to this work, fixes this issue. }. \sysname in comparison has additionally shown how to integrate a fast path as well as how to commit most of the blocks with an expected latency of $3$ rounds.
+The subsequent concurrent work on Flash~\cite{DBLP:journals/corr/abs-2305-03567} also discussed how to leverage a blocklace/DAG to allow for payments akin to the \sysnamefpc fast path, but without integrating it with a consensus path for complex transactions. \iflongversion Motorway~\cite{motorway} uses a consensus protocol based on `data lanes', a relaxed notion of a DAG where replicas independently and concurrently disseminate data.
 Consensus is achieved over metadata through any black-box consensus mechanism, leveraging these data lanes as a data dissemination layer.
-This approach is similar to Narwhal-HotStuff~\cite{narwhal}, with the added benefit of increased performance by eliminating the need for validators to progress in strict DAG rounds.
-Unfortunately, this approach also increases significantly the engineering complexity and foregoes the robustness properties that structured DAG-based protocols have.
+This approach follows the spirit of Narwhal-HotStuff~\cite{narwhal}, with the added benefit of increased performance by eliminating the need for validators to progress in strict DAG rounds.
+Unfortunately, this approach also increases significantly the engineering complexity and foregoes the robustness properties that structured DAG-based protocols have. \fi